Introduction

 Machine-actionable DMP

-- The DSW Plant Sciences project template, available on ELIXIR’s DSW instance for researchers can be used for any plant sciences project.
-When creating the DMP Project, choose the option “From Project Template” and search for the “Plant Sciences” template.
+- The DSW Plant Sciences project template, available on ELIXIR’s DSW instance for researchers, can be used for any plant sciences project.
+When creating the DMP Project, choose the option “Project Template” and search for the “Plant Sciences” template.

 DMP as a text document

 - DataPLAN is a Data Management Plan generator for plant science.
 It supports DMPs for Horizon 2020, Horizon Europe and the German BMBF and DFG.
-The main focus during development was to be able to be used with German funding agencies but was also extended to include other European funders.
+The main focus during development was to be able to be used with German funding agencies, but it was also extended to include other European funders.

 Plant biological materials: (meta)data collection and sharing